About the data

 How the data is organised

-There are two over-arching categories, with four sub-categories:
+There are two over-arching categories, with five sub-categories:

 1. Prevalence and Risks

-- An estimate of the extent of opiate and crack use in a given area and the proportion of those who inject them.
+- Estimates of the extent of opiate and crack use in a given area and injecting rates.
 Opiates (e.g. heroin) and crack have historically been the most prominent drugs used by people seeking specialist drug treatment and are closely linked to poor health.
 People who inject drugs are particularly vulnerable to a wide range of viral and bacterial infections and experience elevated risk of overdose.

 - The number of alcohol-related admissions to hospital in a given area – this number is considered the most robust measure of prevalence of alcohol-related ill health at a local level.
 It describes the impact alcohol has on the health of a population.
 It should be noted that alcohol related admissions to hospital will include people who may not be dependent on alcohol but are admitted to hospital with conditions in which alcohol is known to be a contributory factor (e.g. high blood pressure).
 This measure is included within the Public Health Outcomes Framework (number 2.18) and can assist areas to monitor the impact of actions they are taking to reduce alcohol-related harm.
 Detailed definitions are available from the PHOF website.

 - An estimate of the number of adults who are dependent drinkers in each area.
 This measure specifically refers to those who are potentially in need of specialist assessment and treatment.
 It should not be confused with other measures of alcohol-related harm such as those who drink at levels which are harmful to their health.

 - Two indicators measuring waiting times for people who need drug and alcohol treatment.
 Prompt access to treatment is vital, and long waiting times can be an early sign of problems with the availability and/or effectiveness of treatment.